-These peanut butter oatmeal cookies are soft and chewy and soooooo DELICIOUS!
-They have the perfect amount of creamy peanut butter flavor.
-And adding rolled oats makes them a (slightly) healthier cookie option.
+These peanut butter oatmeal cookies are sooooo good!
+And they’re really easy to make.
+They’re soft, chewy and DELICIOUS with the perfect amount of peanut butter flavor.

 Looking for more delicious cookie recipes?
 Here’s a few of our favourites:

 The full printable recipe is at the end of this post, but here’s a list of what you’ll need: